-372 North Main St.

-North Brookfield, MA 01535 Tel.
+372 North Main St. North Brookfield, MA 01535 Tel.
 (508) 637-1333 Fax.
-(508) 637-1417
+(508) 637-1417 ALMOST HOME CARE FACILITY Same location

+COMMUNITY

-Second Chance's COMMUNITY VETERINARY CLINIC In Springfield 501 Belmont Ave.
+501 Belmont Ave.
 Springfield, MA 01108 Tel.
 (413) 739-2343 Fax.
+(413) 372-4163

+COMING SOON

+COMMUNITY VETERINARY CLINIC 831 Main St. Worcester, MA 01610 (Opening Spring - 2017) Email:info@secondchanceanimals.orgWebsite:www.secondchanceanimals.org AWARDS AND ACCOMPLISHMENTS

-(413) 372-4163 Email: info@secondchanceanimals.org Website: www.secondchanceanimals.org AWARDS AND ACCOMPLISHMENTS Chosen for the Pets for Life mentorship for MA by the Humane Society of the United States 2015 Chosen by Purina as the MA shelter for "Building Better Lives" in 2012, 2013, and 2014 HSUS Emergency Placement Partner as of 2010 and named 1 of the top 10 Partners in the Country in 2011, 2012, 2013 and 2014 Chosen as the one MA shelter for funding by the MuttNation Foundation 2014 ASPCA Emergency Placement Partner since 2013 Gold level on Guidestar.org since 2013 1 of the top 73 animal welfare non-profits in the world 2012 by greatnonprofits.org Voted top MA shelter in the animal rescue site challenge, June 2011 and have placed in top 3 in nearly every subsequent challenge "Featured on the Fox Mike and Juliet Morning Show in 2008" "One of the top 20 shelters in the national 2007 Zootoo.com contest and "Top MA shelter in the 2009 national Zootoo.com contest" Named "Outstanding Shelter" by SPCA International 2008 "Winner of the 2007 Pedigree Best Rescue Story Award" ABOUT SECOND CHANCE MISSION STATEMENT TO provide temporary shelter to stray, abandoned, and surrendered animals for the purpose of finding permanent suitable new homes.
+Voted "Best of Central MA" by the readers of The Telegram & Gazette Chosen 1 of 11 shelters in the country to be part of the "Humane Puerto Rico" mentorship program 2016 Chosen as 1of only 35 for the Pets for Life mentorship for MA by the Humane Society of the United States 2015 Chosen by Purina as the MA shelter for "Building Better Lives" in 2012, 2013, and 2014 HSUS Emergency Placement Partner as of 2010 and named a top 10 Partner in the Country in 2011, 2012, 2013 and 2014 Chosen as the only MA shelter for funding by the Mutt Nation Foundation 2014 (Miranda Lambert) ASPCA Emergency Placement Partner since 2013 Gold level on Guidestar.org since 2013 1 of the top 73 animal welfare non-profits in the world 2012 by greatnonprofits.org Voted top MA shelter in the animal rescue site challenge, June 2011 and have placed in top 3 in nearly every subsequent challenge "Featured on the Fox Mike and Juliet Morning Show in 2008" "Top 20 shelter in the national 2007 Zootoo.com contest and "Top MA shelter in the 2009 national Zootoo.com contest" Named "Outstanding Shelter" by SPCA International 2008 ABOUT SECOND CHANCE MISSION STATEMENT TO provide temporary shelter to stray, abandoned, and surrendered animals for the purpose of finding permanent suitable new homes.
 TO provide assistance and financial aid to prevent overpopulation through spaying and neutering programs.
 TO support a healthy pet community and responsible animal husbandry by providing reasonably cost general veterinary services, as well as low/no cost general veterinary services to those unable to afford care for their pets.
 TO provide low/no cost general veterinary services to animal control agencies, animal shelters and rescues.
 TO establish cross-referral networks with local "for profit" veterinary doctors and clinics.
-TO provide assistance and information to others whose purposes are consistent with the purpose of Second Chance Animal Shelter, Inc. OUR VISION Second Chance will be the model shelter, addressing the issue of pet overpopulation by providing solutions through services and prevention through education.
-We will be the exemplary shelter for Central Massachusetts by executing exceptional business and service practices and providing a revolutionary model for the pet and shelter industry.
+TO provide assistance and information to others whose purposes are consistent with the purpose of Second Chance Animal Shelter, Inc. OUR VISION Second Chance Animal Shelter will be a model shelter, addressing the issues of pet over-population, suffering and abuse and euthanasia of healthy adoptable animals locally, state wide, nationally and internationally, by providing services and programs that focus on the root causes of these issues.
+We will be the exemplary animal welfare organization, executing exceptional business practices and offering cutting edge services and programs that establish Second Chance as the model to revolutionize animal welfare.
 BOARD OF DIRECTORS:

-President Sheryl Blancato
+President Sheryl Blancato (founder)

 Vice President Joe Blancato Sr.

 Secretary Rebecca Austin

 Treasurer Curtis Schoen

-Member Robert White, Esq.
+Member Robert White, Esq

+Member Sara Gasparrini

+Member Heather Logrippo

-2015 IN REVIEW
+2016 IN REVIEW